Kameleoon/aws-lambda-edge-starter-kit/README.md

 1. Navigate to `src/viewer_request.js` and update the `YOUR_SITE_CODE` and `YOUR_FEATURE_KEY` values with your [Kameleoon credentials](https://help.kameleoon.com/api-credentials).
 1. Review or adjust the feature flags or experiments you've configured with the Kameleoon NodeJS SDK, and hook into the lifecycle events by inserting your desired logic into the switch-case statements in `src/viewer_request.js` and `src/viewer_response.js`.
 For example, you can change headers, cookies, and more.
 1. Run `npm run build:viewer_request` to use Rollup to bundle the source code of `src/viewer_request.js` into a `dist/dist.zip` file that you'll import into Lambda.
-The `dist.zip`` file should be roughly **~49kb** in size for `src/viewer_request.js` assuming you have not made any additional changes.
+The `dist.zip` file should be roughly **~49kb** in size for `src/viewer_request.js` assuming you have not made any additional changes.
 1. Upload the request `dist/dist.zip` file into Lambda using one of these options:
-    -**GUI**: Go to your AWS Lambda console, select the function associated with your Lambda environment, and import the `dist.zip` file.
+    - **GUI**: Go to your AWS Lambda console, select the function associated with your Lambda environment, and import the `dist.zip` file.
 After you upload it, there should now be a minified `index.js` file located inside of your Lambda function's **Code Source** section.
-    **CLI**: You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to update your AWS Lambda function programmatically.
-Example command: `aws lambda update-function-code --function-name my-aws-lambda-at-edge-function --zip-file fileb://dist.zip`.
+    - **CLI**: You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to update your AWS Lambda function programmatically.
+Example command:
+       ```
+       aws lambda update-function-code --function-name my-aws-lambda-at-edge-function --zip-file fileb://dist.zip
+       ```
 1. Run `npm run build:viewer_response` to do the same for `src/viewer_response.js`.
 After running this command, the `dist/dist.zip` file should be roughly **~1.7kb** in size for `src/viewer_response.js`.
 This command overwrites the previous `dist/dist.zip` file.
 Don't run the command until after you've uploaded the request file.
 1. Upload the response `dist/dist.zip` file into Lambda.